jdpipe/freesteam/trunk/README.txt

 freesteam from C++ code, you must add those 'extern "C"{...}' statements around your '#include' statements for freesteam.
 Otherwise you will get linker errors because C++ munges function names, but C does not.
-In future we make incorporate the 'extern' statements into the freesteam header files, but we have not yet done so.
+In future we may incorporate the 'extern' statements into the freesteam header files, but we have not yet done so.

 Accessing freesteam from ASCEND